 Increasing in consensus is dissatisfaction of gastric banding as a tool to treat obesity.
-More and more patients are experience insufficient weight loss, and undesirable complications.
-The most common revisional surgery, is Lap-Band to Gastric Sleeve.
+More and more patients are experiencing insufficient weight loss, and undesirable complications.
+The most common revisional surgery is Lap-Band to Gastric Sleeve.
 The gastric sleeve provides the restriction familiar to Lap-Band patients, but also includes a suppression of appetite.
 List of revisional surgeries include:

 - Re-Adjust Lap-Band Placement

 Statistically, 10 years post op 60% of all lapband patients no longer have their lapband.
 Lapband failure can be caused by:

 - A certain percentage of patients simply do not lose weight with Lap-Band.